Vanilla Orange Hefe Pound Cake with Espresso Stout Ganache

-A tremendous amount of growth has happened in my life, personally and professionally sine I wrote that first post.
+A tremendous amount of growth has happened in my life, personally and professionally since I wrote that first post.
 I do this crazy job full time now, including weird jobs like this one and this one.
 I’ve realized that I wanted growth more than I wanted blog traffic.
 That loving what I do is more important than a huge paycheck.
 That reality TV isn’t for me.
 I’ve learned a few more things about how to wade through what feels like staggering blindness as I try to move towards a goal that often feels like a moving target.

 -Don’t confuse what other people want with what you want.
 They aren’t the same thing.